Jaguars of the Pantanal - October 2019

 • SouthWild does not take credit cards (for payment of drinks tab); please be sure to bring cash (US dollars or Brazilian Reales) for this.
 Cash may be exchanged at the airport on arrival in São Paolo.

-• Iguazu Falls Extension (post-tour): Three days at the famous Iguazu Falls along the Brazilian border with Argentina.
-We will visit both the Brazilian and Argentinian sides of the falls.
+• Iguazu Falls: Three days at the famous Iguazu Falls along the Brazilian border with Argentina.
+You will visit both the Brazilian and Argentinian sides of the falls.

 WHAT IS INCLUDED